MasFlam/foirejo/docs/api/README.md

 # Foirejo REST API Documentation
 This directory should be a specification of the entire REST API.
+All endpoints require authentication, unless marked as "Not authenticated".

 ### Types
 - [Types](types.md)